-Recipients (which include users, resources, contacts, and groups) are any mail-enabled object in Active Directory to which Microsoft Exchange can deliver or route messages.
+In Microsoft Exchange Server 2007, recipients (which include users, resources, contacts, and groups) are any mail-enabled object in the Active Directory directory service to which Exchange can deliver or route messages.
 For a recipient to send or receive e-mail messages, the recipient must have an e-mail address.
 E-mail address policies generate the primary and secondary e-mail addresses for your recipients so they can receive and send e-mail.

 By default, Exchange contains an e-mail address policy for every mail-enabled user.
 This default policy specifies the recipient's alias as the local part of the e-mail address and uses the default accepted domain.
 The local part of an e-mail address is the name that appears before the at sign (@).
 However, you can change how your recipients' e-mail addresses will display.
 For example, you can specify that your recipients' e-mail addresses display as firstname.lastname@example.org.

 Furthermore, if you want to specify additional e-mail addresses for all recipients or just a subset, you can modify the default policy or create additional policies.
 For example, Figure 1 illustrates a configuration in which the recipient David Hamilton can receive e-mail messages that are addressed to email@example.com and firstname.lastname@example.org.